SummaryRead the full fact sheet

 - Continue to feed your baby breast milk or infant formula until they are at least 12 months.

 Babies grow quickly in their first year, so they need plenty of energy (kilojoules) and nutrients.

-Your child’s growth isn’t always steady and even, which means that appetite and hunger can be unpredictable.
+Your child’s growth isn’t always steady and even, which means their appetite and hunger can be unpredictable.

-By about 6 months, a baby’s iron stores are low and extra foods will be needed to maintain healthy growth and prevent nutritional problems such as iron deficiency.
-Start to introduce solids around six months of age – when your baby starts showing interest in food.
+By about 6 months, a baby’s iron stores are low and extra foods will be needed to maintain healthy growth and prevent nutritional problems (such as ).
+Start to introduce solid foods (solids) around 6 months – when your baby shows an interest in food.

-Clues that your baby is ready for solids
+Signs your baby is ready for solids

 - Good head control and able to sit up with support